 Like with text paragraphs, images need to be formatted according to official standards as well.
 In case a website uses non-standard or unstructured formats, such non-semantic images can not be loaded.

 Many websites also use so called "lazy loading" images, which are only downloaded when scrolled into view.
 Articles + supports such images as well, but only if they are implemented according to certain standards.
 If a website uses some other custom made image loading, it is not possible to determine an image's source.

 Can I bookmark protected websites?

-This is however only possible when bookmarking from Safari or integrated in-app browsers on iOS, as in this case the page is directly stored on your local device.
-If you bookmark a shared link or use the Mac extension, a protected url can not always be successfully resolved.
+This is however only possible when bookmarking from Safari or integrated in-app browsers, as in this case the page is directly stored on your local device.
+If you save a shared link or use a third-party browser, a protected url can not always be successfully resolved.